LinkedInLearning/build-with-ai-create-a-follow-up-app-with-react-supabase-and-cursor-2756058/README.md

-# Build with AI: Create a Follow-Up App with React, Supabase, and Cursor
+# COURSENAME
-This is the repository for the LinkedIn Learning course `Build with AI: Create a Follow-Up App with React, Supabase, and Cursor`.
+This is the repository for the LinkedIn Learning course `course-name`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]